Dave200s1/Coffee-Break/README.md

 5. After the script has finished, you will be prompted to restart the system.
 Once you have rebooted, select `bspwm` as the window manager and then log in.

-## 🔧 If you do not see bspwm option
+## 🔧 If you do not see bspwm option (Troubleshooting) / alacritty toml
 ```
    sudo nano /usr/share/xsessions/bspwm.desktop
 ```